 My great-aunt Esther, who lived to be 89, often lamented, “If I’d known I was going to live this long, I would have recovered my chairs 20 years ago!”
 That expression has inspired me to live my dreams now, whether the dream is to get a pedicure, go on a trip, or build a new home.

-	Since turning 70 almost a year ago, I find my thoughts of RT are sharper, more focused.
-It’s no longer some nebulous time out there but a precious bundle of minutes, days, months and years in which anything can happen and that will most likely evaporate in the next 20 years.
+Since turning 70 several years ago, I find my thoughts of RT are sharper, more focused.
+It’s no longer some nebulous time out there but a precious bundle of minutes, days, months, and years in which anything can happen and that will most likely evaporate in the next 20 years.

 Judging by how quickly the last 20 years passed, I want to embrace all of my RT with as much awareness as I can, whether that’s in times of joy or sorrow, peace or anxiety, calm or fear.
 I want to be as present as possible for the whole shebang.

-	I recently took a month-long trip to visit my 82-year-old sister, Joan, in California, at a time that wasn’t the most convenient financially or time-wise.
+A couple years ago I took a month-long trip to visit my then 82-year-old sister, Joan, in California, at a time that wasn’t the most convenient financially or time-wise.
 Still, the pull to visit her and spend some of our RT together was strong.
 I’d worry about the consequences later.

 While I was there, I cleaned out her garage, a job long needing to be done but one she just couldn’t face.
 For me, it was a way to be physically active and be of service at the same time.

 Moreover, it was the right season with long warm days.
 I put on my favorite style of jazz, set a glass of iced tea on the workbench, and got down and dirty.
 And I mean that literally.

 I found this cleaning job to be both satisfying and emotionally draining.
 As I took arm loads of recyclables to the bin, cut up a multitude of cardboard boxes and gathered dusty ancient electronics for a charity shop, I kept running into memories that flashed the passage of time in neon recollections.